andrejacobs/ajtweet-cli/README.md

 The app uses a lock file to ensure only one instance of the program is running.
 The lock file's path can be specified in the configuration file.
 The default is `./ajtweet.lock`

 ## Schedule ajtweet

+Here is an example of using cron on macOS to run every hour.
+For this example `ajtweet` is installed at my $GOPATH as `ajtweet-cli` and I append STDOUT and STDERR to ~/Documents/ajtweet/cronlog.txt.

+        0 * * * * /Users/andre/go/bin/ajtweet-cli send >> /Users/andre/Documents/ajtweet/cronlog.txt 2>&1

+You might have permission problems and a message like this in the log file: "Error configuring the application: open /Users/andre/Documents/ajtweet/tweets.json: operation not permitted".
+This issue is because newer versions of macOS requires explicit "Full Disk Access" permission for apps.
+See this [guide](https://osxdaily.com/2020/04/27/fix-cron-permissions-macos-full-disk-access/) on how to give cron permission.

+Note: On macOS `launchd` would be a better way to schedule running programs.

 ## Dependencies